sunsmarterjie/iTPN/README.md

 | Fast-iTPN-B| 85 | IN.1K |CLIP-L|512/16|Y|**88.7%**| | |
 | Fast-iTPN-L| 312 |IN.1K |CLIP-L|512/16|Y|**88.7%**| | |

+All the pre-trained Fast-iTPN models are available now!

 ***30/May/2023***

 | model | Pre-train | teacher | input/patch | 21K ft? | Acc on IN.1K |